Robert-van-Engelen/Forth500/manual.md

 there is no effect `( -- )`, see the next section on how this notation is used in practice.

+Forth source code is loaded from a file with `INCLUDED`:

+    S" program.fs" INCLUDED ↲

+Where `S" program.fs" specifies are string constant with the file name.

+To list files on the current drive (E: by default):

+    FILES ↲

+You can specify a drive and glob pattern with `FILES`:

+    FILES F:*.fs ↲

+This lists all Forth .fs source code files on the F: drive and makes the F: drive the current drive.

 This ends our introduction to the essential basics of Forth.

 ## Stack effects